 - They fear.
 In one scene, they scatter at the sound of a police siren.
 (I suppose only a black zombie would run from a cop.)
 In another, they run from a guy with a meat cleaver.
 One even yells, “Oh snap!” as he flees.

 Like “urban” sister film Vampiyaz (one directed by Z. Winston Brown, the other by Z. Winston Snygg.
 Hmm…), the action and effects are lame, and the “shaky camera” technique is more of a masking technique than a stylistic one.

 The plot of Zombiez is actually even worse than Vampiyaz, with the bulk of the film’s screenplay going something like this: “Josephine runs around an industrial complex.
 Zombies chase her.
 Josephine runs around in the forest.
 Zombies chase her.
 She exits the forest.
 Zombies chase her.
 She goes back to the industrial complex where she was in the first place.
 Zombies are still there.”

 What dialogue there is feels improvised, resulting in repetition, cliches, awkward silence, repetition and repetition.
 And amazingly, there’s no attempt to explain who the hell these people — er, “zombies” — are and why they’re killing everyone.

-The filmmakers seem to think they can hypnotize you into forgetting all of the movie’s faults by waving heroine Jenicia Garcia’s admittedly hypnotic butt in front of the camera over and over…and over…and over…and frankly, it almost works.
+The filmmakers seem to think they can hypnotize you into forgetting all of the movie’s faults by waving heroine Jenicia Garcia’s butt in front of the camera over and over…and over…AND OVER…and frankly, it almost works.
 I saw so much booty, I put on an eye patch and started “Yarring”.
-(Bonus drinking game: take a swig every time you spot a different colored underwear peeking out from Garcia’s jeans, even though her character never actually changes clothes; I counted at least four, including inexplicable panty switches within the course of a scene.)
+(Bonus drinking game: take a swig every time you spot different colored underwear peeking out from Garcia’s jeans, even though her character never actually changes clothes; I counted at least four, including inexplicable panty switches within the course of a scene.)

 In the end, though, there’s not enough ass in the world to make this movie worthwhile.